Transforming Kids OT

 How do I know if my child might benefit from occupational therapy?

-What should I expect when contacting Transforming Kids OT?
+What should I ask when contacting an occupational therapy clinic?

 Keep exploring